Gardening for Earth Day

 Shop Now

 Gardening creates space for us to learn and connect with the environment.
-It also provides many benefits that you may not even realize, from the air that we breathe and to our overall mental and nutritional health.
-Hopefully, learning about these plants will encourage you to get outdoors and get to planting (well once you’ve grown the seedlings indoors of course!)
+It also provides many benefits that you may not even realize, from the air we breathe to our overall mental and nutritional health.
+Hopefully, learning about these plants will encourage you to get outdoors and get to planting (well once you’ve grown the seedlings indoors of course)!